 Federal regulations (CRF 668.16) require that a student maintains satisfactory academic progress in the course of study being pursued, according to the standards and practices of the institution in which he/she is enrolled, in order to receive aid under the Higher Education Act.
-These programs at OKWU include Federal Pell Grant, Federal Work-Study, Federal Supplemental Educational Opportunity Grant, Oklahoma Tuition Aid Grant, Oklahoma Tuition Equalization Grant, Oklahoma's Promise, Federal Direct Loans (subsidized and unsubsidized), and the Federal Plus Loan Program.
+For undergraduate students, these programs at OKWU include Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Oklahoma Tuition Aid Grant, Oklahoma Tuition Equalization Grant, Oklahoma's Promise, Federal Direct Loans (Subsidized and Unsubsidized), and the Federal PLUS Loan Program.
 OKWU has also adopted the following (Title IV) Satisfactory Academic Progress Policy to govern its institutional-based financial aid.

-Satisfactory academic progress (SAP) will be measured at the end of each semester or term.
+Satisfactory Academic Progress (SAP) will be measured at the end of each term.
 All students participating in the Title IV program will be evaluated to determine if SAP is being maintained.
 SAP will be measured on both a qualitative and quantitative standard.
-If a student is not meeting Satisfactory Academic Progress at the end of a term or semester, that student is not eligible for financial aid.